-The Law Group of Northwest Arkansas LLP is highly experienced in handling disputes and legal matters for businesses of all sizes and in a wide range of industries.
+The Law Group of Northwest Arkansas PLLC is highly experienced in handling disputes and legal matters for businesses of all sizes and in a wide range of industries.
 We understand that no matter an employers’ good intentions and hard work, problems can arise.
 When your business is facing a problem, we recommend bringing in an experienced attorney who can thoroughly investigate the situation, advise you of your rights and responsibilities, and guide you toward a resolution.

 Benefits of Hiring an Arkansas Corporate Defense Lawyer

 Whether or not to retain an attorney can be a tough choice, particularly if you operate a small business with a tight budget.
 We understand business owners and officers often hesitate to call in a lawyer, particularly if they have general counsel, though we recommend it.
 Hiring an outside attorney can officer not only more experienced insight into your issue but also a new perspective.

 Consider contacting The Law Group of Northwest Arkansas PLLC if you are facing an internal or external complaint, investigation, lawsuit, or transaction that could:

 - Impact your business’s finances;